 Kensington-Cedar Cottage neighbourhood’s Trout Lake is a great hidden gem in East Vancouver.
 It is one of the city’s few lakes.
 Located in John Hendry Park at East 15th and Victoria Drive, it is a hive of activity all year round.

 Take a 1.2 km walk around the lake.
-Enjoy the popular farmers market on Saturdays from April 1 – October 28 and in the summer watch for the Concert Series and the Lantern Festival.
+Enjoy the popular farmers market on Saturdays from April 1 to the end of October, and in the summer, watch for the Concert Series and the Lantern Festival.

 Trout Lake is a wonderful place to see vibrant fall colours in Vancouver.
 Photo: Wendy Nordvik-Carr©